smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 1. From the lab computer, start a new Web browser window and navigate to the Azure portal at <https://portal.azure.com>.

-2. When prompted, sign into the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.
+2. When prompted, sign into the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises (the **Default Directory**).

 3. On the lab computer, in the Azure portal, select **+ Create a resource**.